Flexacoin (FXC) Market Cap Reaches $44.24 Million

-Flexacoin (CURRENCY:FXC) traded up 5.6% against the dollar during the 24 hour period ending at 18:00 PM Eastern on September 3rd.
-During the last week, Flexacoin has traded down 3.1% against the dollar.
-One Flexacoin coin can now be bought for approximately $0.0061 or 0.00000026 BTC on major cryptocurrency exchanges.
-Flexacoin has a market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the U.S. dollar during the one day period ending at 0:00 AM Eastern on September 7th.
+Flexacoin has a market cap of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+During the last seven days, Flexacoin has traded down 3.1% against the U.S. dollar.
+One Flexacoin coin can currently be bought for about $0.0061 or 0.00000026 BTC on cryptocurrency exchanges.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: